THE VACUUM CLEANER QUARTET

 Title: T.S.
 Eliot

-1: Emily Dickinson with a tip o' the hat to Frost
+1: Emily Dickinson with a titular tip o' the hat to Robert Frost

 2: Robin Morgan or any earnest 70s feminist

-4: Matthew Arnold, maybe?
+4: Matthew Arnold?
+Plus that dash of Marx.
 19th Century, anyway.
-Uh oh.
+Uh-oh!
+Maybe not.
 Maybe it's bad Milton.

-LISTS AND LINKS: therapy - psychodrama - theatre and drama in general - privacy - shyness - gender issues - Emily Dickinson - a Frosty dream: God Sends Cash! - Kenneth Patchen - rants - poems - tales of the waking world -
+LISTS AND LINKS: therapy - psychodrama - theatre in general - work & workplace - cleanup time! - privacy and secrets - shyness - gender issues - work - Emily Dickinson - a Frosty dream: God Sends Cash! - Kenneth Patchen - rants - poems - puns - tales of the waking world - Philip Levine's dream-poem on work: They Feed They Lion

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books